3 min read

 And now it's over to you... does this make sense to you?

-Do you sometimes like what you see in the mirror, and at other times, hate it, even if you know your body hasn't changed?
+• Do you sometimes feel ok about, or even like what you see in the mirror, and at other times, hate it, even when you know your body can't have changed?
 How do you explain that?

 Let me know in the comment box below.